ToshioCP/Gtk4-tutorial/gfm/sec14.md

 ~~~

 - padding is a space between the border and contents.
-This space makes the text easier to read.
+This space makes the textview easier to read.
 - font-family is a name of font.
 "monospace" is one of the generic family font keywords.
 - font-size is set to 12pt.
-It is a bit large, but easy on the eyes especially for elderly people.

 ### GtkStyleContext, GtkCSSProvider and GdkDisplay